 I work one-on-one with literary writers at all stages of their development, and with scholarly writers looking to reach a wider audience or develop a more harmonious relationship to their work.
-I’ve coached a number of groups as well, including the authors of Acquired Tastes (MIT Press 2021), Fellows of the National Humanities Center, and the New-York Historical Society Center for Women’s History Early-Career Workshop.
-(With Anna Zeide, I wrote about coaching the authors of Acquired Tastes for The Chronicle.)
+I’ve also coached and led workshops for a number of groups, including the authors of Acquired Tastes (MIT Press 2021); National Humanities Center Fellows; cross-disciplinary and discipline-specific groups at Yale University, the University of Rochester, and elsewhere; and the New-York Historical Society Center for Women’s History Early-Career Workshop.
+You can hear me speak about my work on Episode 52 of Drafting the Past, or read about how I coached the authors of Acquired Tastes in an article I wrote with Anna Zeide for The Chronicle.
 I bring over fifteen years of teaching experience, five years of editorial experience, and a lifelong interest in alternative pedagogies to my coaching practice.
-Reach me via email or the form here.
+Reach me via email or the form here, and read testimonials here.

 What’s the difference between a coach and an editor?